pipebots/pico-4wd-car/README.md

 <https://micropython.org/download/rp2-pico/rp2-pico-latest.uf2>
 2. Press and hold down the `BOOTSEL` switch on the Pico and plug the USB lead from the Pico into your laptop (two people make this easy!)
 The Pico should appear as a new drive.
-3. Copy the `.uf2` file from the Downloads  directory on to the Pico using Windows Explorer (file manager).
+3. Copy the `.uf2` file from the Downloads directory on your PC to the Pico using Windows Explorer (file manager).

 ### Ubuntu